martinvonz/jj/docs/config.md

     merge-tools.kdiff3.edit-args = ["--merge", "--cs", "CreateBakFiles=0"]

+## 3-way merge tools for conflict resolution

+The `ui.merge-editor` key specifies the tool used for three-way merge tools by `jj resolve`.
+For example:

+    ui.merge-editor = "meld"  # Or "kdiff3" or "vimdiff"

+The "meld", "kdiff3", and "vimdiff" tools can be used out of the box, as long as they are installed.

+To use a different tool named `TOOL`, the arguments to pass to the tool MUST be specified in the `merge-tools.TOOL.merge-args` key.
+As an example of how to set this key and other tool configuration options, here is the out-of-the-box configuration of the three default tools.
+(There is no need to copy it to your config file verbatim, but you are welcome to customize it.)

+    # merge-tools.kdiff3.program  = "kdiff3"     # Defaults to the name of the tool if not specified
+    merge-tools.kdiff3.merge-args = ["$base", "$left", "$right", "-o", "$output", "--auto"] merge-tools.meld.merge-args   = ["$left", "$base", "$right", "-o", "$output", "--auto-merge"]

+    merge-tools.vimdiff.merge-args = ["-f", "-d", "$output", "-M",
+                                      "$left", "$base", "$right",
+                                      "-c", "wincmd J", "-c", "set modifiable",
+                                      "-c", "set write"]
+    merge-tools.vimdiff.program = "vim"
+    merge-tools.vimdiff.merge-tool-edits-conflict-markers = true    # See below for an explanation

+`jj` replaces the following arguments with the appropriate file names:

+- `$output` (REQUIRED) is replaced with the name of the file that the merge tool should output. `jj` will read this file after the merge tool exits.

+- `$left` and `$right` are replaced with the paths to two files containing the content of each side of the conflict.

+- `$base` is replaced with the path to a file containing the contents of the conflicted file in the last common ancestor of the two sides of the conflict.

+### Editing conflict markers with a tool or a text editor

+By default, the merge tool starts with an empty output file.
+If the tool puts anything into the output file, and exits with the 0 exit code, `jj` assumes that the conflict is fully resolved.
+This is appropriate for most graphical merge tools.

+Some tools (e.g. `vimdiff`) can present a multi-way diff but don't resolve conflict themselves.
+When using such tools, `jj` can help you by populating the output file with conflict markers before starting the merge tool (instead of leaving the output file empty and letting the merge tool fill it in).
+To do that, set the `merge-tools.vimdiff.merge-tool-edits-conflict-markers = true` option.

+With this option set, if the output file still contains conflict markers after the conflict is done, `jj` assumes that the conflict was only partially resolved and parses the conflict markers to get the new state of the conflict.
+The conflict is considered fully resolved when there are no conflict markers left.

 # Alternative ways to specify configuration settings

 Instead of `~/.jjconfig.toml`, the config settings can be located at